How to Negotiate Salary After a Job Offer: A Data-Driven Playbook for 2026

 Three reasons come up in every conversation with candidates who didn't:

 Fear of losing the offer.
-In practice, legitimate companies rescind for negotiation in under 1% of cases.
+In practice, rescinding over a polite counter is rare, and recruiters expect the conversation.
 The fear is far larger than the actual risk.

 Lack of data.
 Without market benchmarks, candidates anchor to the offered number as "fair."
 It might be fair.
-It might be 20% under market.
+It might be well under market.
 Without data, you can't tell.

 Discomfort with the conversation.
 Asking for more feels aggressive.
 It isn't — recruiters expect it.
 Not negotiating signals either naivety or weak self-assessment.